Buffon, Ramos and the 10 worst PSG transfers of all time

 Now approaching his 25th birthday, Kehrer has failed to establish himself either at centre- or right-back and is a player that PSG fans fear to see in their line up.

-Signed for €37 million, this represents a colossal waste of money.
+Despite being brought back into the German national team set up by Hansi Flick, for €37 million, he still represents a colossal waste of money.

 Grzegorz Krychowiak – €27.5m from Sevilla, 2016